thelearningfellow/llm-inference/README.md

 This repo contains the instructions and scripts related to LLM inference workshop.

-`ROCS`: contains the instructions for running LLMs on the ROCS cluster
+`slurm`: contains the instructions for running LLMs on a slurm cluster

 `runpod`: contains the instructions for running LLMs on Runpod in Pods and in Serverless settings